ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/forms/configuration_for_checkout_forms.md

 # Configuration for checkout forms

-In order to be able to override the forms and form logic in the a specific project, there is a generic configuration for checkout forms.
+You can use generic configuration for checkout forms to override the forms and form logic for your project.

-## Configuration class

-!!! note "Namespace"

-    `Siso\Bundle\CheckoutBundle\Model\FormConfig`

-## Usage of this configuration
+`Siso\Bundle\CheckoutBundle\Model\FormConfig` is the class managing the configuration.

-The checkout forms are configured using the file `vendor/silversolutions/silver.e-shop/src/Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml` .
+The checkout forms are configured in `vendor/silversolutions/silver.e-shop/src/Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml`.

 ``` yaml
 parameters: